Tony Daykin

-Tony Daykin (born May 3, 1955) is a former player in the National Football League (NFL).
+Tony Daykin (born May 3, 1955) is a Taiwanese-born American former player in the National Football League (NFL).
 He played for the Detroit Lions and the Atlanta Falcons.
 He played collegiately for the Georgia Tech football team.
 He is currently a math teacher and assistant football coach at Carlton J. Kell High School in Marietta, Georgia.
 He is distinguished as being the first person born in Taiwan to play in the NFL.